naigutstein/Space-Game/README.md

 # Space-Game
 Assembly

-1. Execute make.bat
+1. Compile and Execute using make.bat script
-2. Execute
-3. Enjoy the game!
+2. Enjoy the game!